-A competitor shall give all possible help to any person or vessel in danger.
+A board or competitor shall give all possible help to any person or vessel in danger.

-1.2 Personal Flotation Devices
+1.2 Life-Saving Equipment and Personal Flotation Devices

-A competitor shall carry adequate life-saving equipment ready, unless her class rules make some other provision.
+A board shall carry adequate life-saving equipment ready for immediate use, unless her class rules make some other provision.
 Each competitor is individually responsible for wearing a personal flotation device adequate for the conditions.